databrainhq/dataneuron-docs/docs/deployment/aws-lambda.md

    serverless deploy
    ```

-5. **Test Your Deployment**

-   Once deployed, you can test your function using the AWS Console or by making a POST request to the provided API Gateway endpoint.

-## Considerations
+## Considerations for Serverless Deployment

-- Ensure your `database.yaml` and any other necessary configuration files are included in your deployment package.
+- **Cold Starts**: Be aware of cold start times for Lambda functions.
+Consider using provisioned concurrency for frequently accessed functions.
+- **Database Connections**: Ensure your `database.yaml` configuration is set up to handle serverless environments, potentially using connection pooling.
+- **Environment Variables**: Use AWS Lambda environment variables to store sensitive information like API keys.
-- Set up appropriate IAM roles and permissions for your Lambda function to access necessary AWS resources.
+- **Timeouts**: Configure appropriate timeouts for your Lambda function based on expected query complexity.
+- **Dependencies**: Certain database adapters like mssql require a system dependency in which case it needs to be figured on how to include it, similarly htmltopdf library needs to be installed through AWS layer for reports to work.

+## Monitoring and Logging

-- Consider using AWS Secrets Manager to securely store and manage sensitive configuration data.
+- Use AWS CloudWatch to monitor your Lambda function's performance and logs.

-By deploying Data Neuron on AWS Lambda, you can create a scalable, pay-per-use API for natural language queries on your data.
+- Implement proper error handling and logging in your handler function.

+## Next Steps

+- Set up [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) to create a RESTful API for your Lambda function.
+- Implement [authentication and authorization](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html) for your API endpoints.
+- Explore [AWS Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) for managing dependencies in larger projects.